markliu666/PHBS_BlockChain_2018/README.md

 # A Detailed Review of Ethereum

+## Foreword

+Name: Deming Liu
+Student ID: 1801212889

+By reading a lot of materials, I have an overall understanding of Ethereum and review Ethereum according to my own ideas.
+Due to the complexity of the Ethereum system, I strive to cover all the key points.

 ## 1. Overview of Ethereum:

 If bitcoin represents blockchain 1.0, then Ethereum represents blockchain 2.0.
 Ethereum has been improved for many problems in Bitcoin, and many completely different mechanisms have been designed.
 Compared with Bitcoin, the main features are as follows: